 In reports IFS uses where necessary pictures of simulated scenarios.
 These are to support the report, because sometimes one single picture tells the reader more than a full page of text.
 Different theories are being tested for feasibility and a simulation of a crime scene or a certain position of a suspect in relation to a victim using 3D can give us new insights how a certain chain of events could have happened.

-IFS is working closely with an 3D expert on international cases.
+IFS is working closely with 3D experts also member of the IAFSM on international cases.
 Together we work as part of the investigative team to assist police, experts and attorneys with rebuilding a case from the ground up.

 IFS is able to assist in the investigation of: